Skip to content

 Supported types when encoding:

-• Any container type which can be iterated over.
-For example it supports all standard container types such as std::list, std::vector, etc.
+• Any container type that can be iterated over.
+For example, it supports all standard container types such as std::list, std::vector, etc.

 Supported types when decoding:

-• Any container which implements clear() and push_back methods.
+• Any container that implements clear() and push_back methods.
 If available, reserve will be called with the length of the resulting list before decoding elements.

 • std::span<T, Extent> with static extent.
 If the span is too small, the additional elements will be discarded.